reveal/revealjs.com/src/index.md

 This project was started and is maintained by [@hakimel](https://github.com/hakimel/) with the help of many [contributions from the community](https://github.com/hakimel/reveal.js/graphs/contributors).
 The best way to support the project is to [become a paying member of Slides.com](https://slides.com/pricing)—the reveal.js presentation platform that Hakim is building.

+## Sohbet webmaster

+If you want the benefits of reveal.js without having to write HTML or Markdown try [https://sohbet.one](https://sohbet.one?ref=github).
+It's a fully-featured visual editor and platform for reveal.js, by the same creator.